oliveira-d/javazcrypt/README.md

 Usage:

-java -jar javazcrypt.jar [options] <file>
+java -jar javazcrypt.jar [options] <file_path>

 Options:

-  -k <keyfile>	          use key file with the password to encrypt the file
+  -k <keyfile_path>	          use key file with the password to encrypt the file

-  --create <new_file>	    create new file
+  --create <file_path>	          create new file

   -d,--decrypt                    decrypt file

   -e,--encrypt                    encrypt file

   -o <output_file>                specify output file when encrypting or decrypting. if no output file is specified file will be edited in place

 If neither decryption or encryption operation is specified, javazcrypt will try to open or create a password database.